Jon Berti Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is 27th in the league with a collective 7.8 strikeouts per nine innings.
+- The Rockies pitching staff is 27th in MLB with a collective 7.8 strikeouts per nine innings.

-- Rockies pitchers combine to rank 21st in baseball in home runs allowed (60 total, 1.2 per game).
+- Rockies pitchers combine to rank 21st in baseball in home runs given up (62 total, 1.2 per game).

-- Kauffmann (0-1) gets the starting nod for the Rockies, his second of the season.
+- Freeland (4-5) takes the mound for the Rockies in his 11th start of the season.
+He's put together a 3.88 ERA in 53 1/3 innings pitched, with 38 strikeouts.

-- The righty last appeared on Saturday against the Texas Rangers, when he threw 4 1/3 innings, allowing four earned runs while giving up seven hits.
+- In his last appearance on Saturday against the Texas Rangers, the lefty tossed two innings, giving up five earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.